diegocontr/kedropipe/src/predlab/README.md

 ## Usage

-Here is a typical workflow for using the `model_monitoring` package to analyze model KPIs.
+Here is a typical workflow for using the `predlab` package to analyze model KPIs.

 ### 1. Prepare your data